Crystal Palace Baltimore: USSF Division-2 Professional League

-Previously expected to move up to the USL First Division (USL-1), Crystal Palace Baltimore announced on November 20, 2009 that they instead would join the new North American Soccer League (NASL).
+Previously expected to move up to the USL First Division (USL-1), Crystal Palace Baltimore announced on November 20, 2009, that they instead would join the new North American Soccer League (NASL).
 After lawsuits were filed and heated press statements exchanged, the United States Soccer Federation (USSF) declared they would sanction neither the NASL nor USL-1 for the coming year, and ordered both to work together on a plan to temporarily allow its teams to play a 2010 season.
-The interim solution was announced on January 7, 2010 with the new USSF Division 2 Professional League comprising clubs from both quarreling circuits.
+The interim solution was announced on January 7, 2010, with the new USSF Division 2 Professional League comprising clubs from both quarreling circuits.

 Pete Medd, the co-manager with Cherneski since the franchise's inaugural campaign, relinquished his sideline duties on April 14, two days before Palace's season opener.
 He continued as team president, a role he had also held since 2007.
 The voluntary move enabled him to concentrate more on the ballclub's business development.

 Due to a system in which eight of twelve teams qualified for the postseason, Palace was not eliminated from playoff contention until three games remained on its 2010 schedule.
 They finished the season in the USSF Division-2 cellar with a 6–6–18 record, the worst in franchise history.
 They were outscored 55–24, shut out in 14 of 30 matches and ended the season with a club-record eight consecutive losses.
 Its 2–2–11 performance at home is attributed to the team hosting contests in five different ballparks within the Baltimore–Washington Metropolitan Area.
 After starting with four at UMBC Stadium, they eventually played four more at the Maryland SoccerPlex and one each at Baltimore Polytechnic Institute's Lumsden-Scott Stadium and the Ridley Athletic Complex before settling at Calvert Hall College High School's Paul Angelo Russo Stadium for a total of five.

 Reorganization in 2011

-Crystal Palace Baltimore announced on December 3, 2010 the end of its four-year relationship with Crystal Palace and that it would not field a team for the 2011 North American Soccer League season in order to reorganize its operations.
-The severing of ties was attributed to the financial difficulties that resulted from the (then) English Football League Championship side entering administration.
+Crystal Palace Baltimore announced on December 3, 2010, the end of its four-year relationship with the English club Crystal Palace and that it would not field a team for the 2011 North American Soccer League season in order to reorganize its operations.
+The severing of ties was attributed to the financial difficulties that resulted from the (then) Football League championship team entering administration.
 At the center of the reorganization was the possibility of a new soccer-specific stadium in downtown Baltimore.
 The rebranding of the franchise began with plans on changing its name, and it intended to relaunch for the start of the 2012 NASL campaign.
 However, as previously noted there have been no announcements or actions from the organization to indicate if it will ever re-launch in the NASL or any other league.
+So as of today, the club is believed to be officially dissolved.